Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: Introduction

 We show here that, within the weak disorder regime, most states display a non-monotonic behavior as a function of the disorder strength $W$.
 That is, states tend at first to delocalize for very small $W$.
 Localization occurs only when the disorder exceeds a crossover value $W_\star$, which depends on the energy and system size.
-This non-monotonicity can be seen by plotting the inverse participation ratio (IPR) as a function of disorder, but also in the $f(\alpha)$ curve, which describes multifractal properties of wavefunctions, and in the generalized dimensions of the wave functions $D^\psi_q$.
+The non-monotonic evolution of the localization properties only exists for finite systems, since the value of the cross-over disorder strength vanishes in the thermodynamic limit.
+However the characteristic disorder $W_\star$ decreases logarithmically with the system size and hence the non-monotonicity is observed also for very large approximants.
+The non-monotonic behavior can be seen by plotting the inverse participation ratio (IPR) as a function of disorder, but also in the $f(\alpha)$ curve, which describes multifractal properties of wave-functions, and in the generalized dimensions of the wave functions $D^\psi_q$.
 This non-monotonicity is particularly pronounced for the states around zero energy, in the middle of the spectrum.
 This is due to the fact that there is a zero-width band of localized states at $E=0$ in this model, analogous to the $E=0$ states present in the well-known Penrose rhombus tiling ~\cite{kohmotosutherland,arai}.
 All of these degenerate states are mixed as soon as disorder is introduced, and they delocalize rapidly for $W\neq 0$.
 In contrast, the states lying near band edges and the main pseudogap behave differently.
 They are the fastest to localize and, upto numerical accuracy, their evolution under disorder is monotonic.

 To complete the description of electronic properties in the disordered quasicrystal, we have carried out detailed studies of two-point spatial correlation functions $C(r,\omega;E)$.
-These describe correlations of the amplitudes of eigenstates with an energy difference $\omega$, as a function of spatial distance $r$.
-We obtain these for increasing values of disorder, and show that for a large range of disorder strength across the crossover regime, correlations follow power laws over a broad range of distances.
+These describe correlations of the amplitudes of two eigenstates of energies close to $E$, having an energy separation $\omega$, as a function of spatial distance $r$.
+We obtain these correlation functions for increasing values of disorder, and show that for a large range of disorder strength across the crossover regime, correlations follow power laws over a broad range of distances.
 In the crossover regime, the wave function correlations are seen furthermore to be enhanced by disorder.